Legio III Gallica Roman Vexillum

 Legio III Gallica was created by Gaius Julius Caesar in 49–48 BC for the civil war against Pompey, enlisting veterans from the Cisalpine and Transalpine Gallic provinces.

 It fought in all the major Caesarian campaigns, distinguishing itself at Dyrrhachium, Pharsalus, and Munda.
-After Caesar's assassination, it passed under Mark Antony, with whom it participated in the Parthian campaign of 36 BC, the only legion explicitly mentioned by Plutarch.
+After Caesar's assassination, it came under Mark Antony, with whom it participated in the Parthian campaign of 36 BC, the only legion explicitly mentioned by Plutarch.
 After Actium (31 BC), it was integrated into Augustus' army and sent to Syria, where its emblem, the bull, became familiar along the eastern limes.

 HISTORICAL-PHILOLOGICAL VEXILLUM